habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 already been created.

 First, move the new image to Wakame-vdc's directory for keeping images.
-(If the image was created by the above steps, the image is already there.)
+(If the image was created by the above steps, the image might already be there.)

     mv wakame-vdc-custom-image.raw.gz /var/lib/wakame-vdc/images